anhaidgroup/delex/examples/Single-Machine-Example.md

 ## Step Two: Create Python file

 Within the 'dblp_acm' directory, create a file called 'example.py'.
-We will use this Python file to walkthrough the code.
+We will use this Python file to write the code.

-Note: Make sure your virtual environment is activated.
-The 'further pointers' section in the installation guide has a reminder of how to do this.
-Then, to run this file throughout this walkthrough, use your terminal to navigate to the 'dblp_acm' directory and run python example.py.

 ## Step Three: Import dependencies